ngrx/platform/docs/schematics/ionic.md

 }
 ```

-* Make `@ngrx/schematics` the default collection as described above, e.g.:
+* Make `@ngrx/schematics` the default collection as described in the [documentation](README.md#default-schematics-collection), e.g.:

 ```bash
 ng set defaults.schematics.collection=@ngrx/schematics
 ```

-that command will modify the file `.angular-cli.json` so that you don't have to type `--collection @ngrx/schematics` with every command.
+That command will modify the file `.angular-cli.json` so that you don't have to type `--collection @ngrx/schematics` with every command.

 * Make SCSS the default style format (the default for Ionic):